 My biggest confession as a dedicated home chef is that I frequently order delivery food to hold me over while I’m cooking for a few hours.
 A golden rule of success in the kitchen is to never cook while you’re hungry, so ordering a little takeout just kinda takes the edge off.
-That said, below is a rundown of my most recommended places to order takeout – listed alphabetically, not by rating.
-They’re all equally fantastic!
+And instead of relying on mobile apps I still find merit in the process of calling their number and talking to an actual person … but that’s just me.
+Or to ensure my food gets delicate handling, I frequently pick up the order myself.
+That said, below is a rundown of my most recommended places to order takeout food – listed alphabetically, not by rating.
+A restaurant review by me means that they’re all equally fantastic!

 Mexican Restaurant and Taqueria